 top of page

-The Parks Canada Fortress is special, and so is the fact that the coastline, for miles on both sides of the harbour, is pristine and protected as a conservation area.
+The iconic Parks Canada Fortress is only part of the experience.
+For miles on both sides of the harbour, the coastline is pristine and protected, forming an expansive conservation area of remarkable natural beauty.

 Adventures